efrigo88/docker-aws-ecs-pipeline-lab/README.md

      ```

    - Note: If you have AWS CLI configured, you don't need to set AWS credentials in the .env file
+   - The S3 bucket name from .env will be automatically used in the Terraform configuration

 3. **Make scripts executable**